Loss of mobile phone

 You need to contact your insurer soon after the loss.

 The replacement depends on the insurance contract signed.
 For example, insurance can work in the event of theft, not in the event of loss.
-It is advisable to ask your operator.
+You need to ask your operator.

 The operator can ask you for more details before compensating you.